hasankurban/ws/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Science, Data Mining, Machine Learning, AI,
+- Data Science, Data Mining, Machine Learning, AI

 # Education to show in About widget
 education: